bytecodealliance/wit-deps/README.md

 # Description

-`depit` is a simple WIT dependency manager binary and Rust library, which manages your `wit/deps`.
+`wit-deps` is a simple WIT dependency manager binary and Rust library, which manages your `wit/deps`.
 It's main objective is to ensure that whatever is located in your `wit/deps` is consistent with your dependency manifest (default: `wit/deps.toml`) and dependency lock (default: `wit/deps.lock`).

 # Manifest